 The most interesting entrepreneurs all have one thing in common: vision.
 The founders, CEOs, scientists and senior leaders who made this year’s list represent some of the country’s most brilliant minds.
 And they are creating innovative products and services that are changing the way we live, learn, move, save and even sleep — for the better.
 From maglevs flying across the Toronto Zoo to mapping the entire African continent, these entrepreneurs will put Canada’s tech scene on the world stage in the coming year.

 How: It’s hard to deliver vaccines, rebuild after a hurricane or teach a self-driving car where to go, if you don’t have a map.
 This is where Jon’s startup Ecopia comes in.
 The quickly-growing company uses AI to produce commercial-grade high-definition maps — millions of kilometres worth every month — to help governments, NGOs, as well as telecommunication and insurance companies make better data-driven decisions.
-Ecopia has already mapped each of the 169 million buildings across the United States, and is working with AVIN at MaRS to create the first high-definition map of the Kitchener-Waterloo region for self-driving cars.
+Ecopia has already mapped each of the 169 million buildings across the United States, and is working with AVIN to create the first high-definition map of the Kitchener-Waterloo region for self-driving cars.

 What’s next: Along with co-founders Yuanming Shu and Shuo Tan, Jon is embarking on a bold initiative to create the first digital map of all buildings, roads and forests across Africa.
 This map could be transformative.
 It can be used to optimize the distribution of vaccines (in places they are still relying on hand-drawn maps), plan and deploy renewable energy infrastructure as well as monitor and police deforestation.